paulscherrerinstitute/wica-http/EPICS.md

 | "sevr"   |The alarm severity which was obtained when last reading the channel. |
 | "stat"   |The alarm status which was obtained when last reading the channel.   |

+Additional Notes:
-Note: the value property fields are initialised using information returned from the underlying EPICS channel in response to a caget request for alarm information.

-Subsequently, dependant on the channel configuration, they are updated using channel access monitoring or polling.
+  * the value property fields are initialised using information returned from the underlying EPICS channel in response to a caget request for alarm information.
+Subsequently, depending on the channel configuration, they are updated using channel-access poll or monitor operations (or when occasionally required, both).
+  * not all fields will automatically be provided when serializing this information as part of a wica stream.
+The server's Create Stream request provides control over what is actually delivered.